Drake rallies to beat No. 22 Loyola Chicago in OT, 51-50

 DES MOINES, Iowa (AP) — Tremell Murphy scored 17 points, including the go-ahead basket in overtime, and Drake rallied past No. 22 Loyola Chicago 51-50 on Sunday.

-Murphy’s layup with 2:50 remaining put the Bulldogs ahead for good, 49-48, in the defensive struggle between Missouri Valley Conference powers.
+Murphy’s layup with 2:50 remaining put the Bulldogs ahead for good, 49-48, as the Missouri Valley Conference powers split a back-to-back set of games in Des Moines.
 Loyola had two shots blocked in the final 15 seconds before Murphy made the clinching steal and was fouled.

+It was Drake’s first win over a ranked opponent since it beat then-No. 17 Creighton on Jan.
+23, 2013.
+Loyola pounded Drake 81-54 on Saturday.

+“Great win for us today,” Drake coach Darian DeVries said.
+“Two teams giving all they had to get a victory.”

 Cameron Krutwig and Aher Uguak scored 11 points apiece for the Ramblers.